Code-Institute-Submissions/TheGame/README.md

 Another good idea, dropped by a friend of mine, that has played *TheGame* as a first user, was that he would like to see his score in a live preview, and be able to compare it to other players.
-I believe that both, live score preview(that could somehow calculate the time and the ammount of matches found) and the automaticly given Username could be a nice feature, once there will be more levels, so the players could stay more emotionally attached to *TheGame*.
+I believe that both, live score preview(that could somehow calculate the time and the ammount of matches found) and the automaticaly given Username could be a nice feature, once there will be more levels, so the players could stay more emotionally attached to *TheGame*.

 # Technologies used:

 - HTML5 to structure the page;
-- CSS 3 for adding the style to it;
+- CSS3 for adding the style to it;
 - Bootstrap for navigation and layout of the tiles, and to make every page responsive;
 - JavaScript to add functionality and logic;
 - jQuery for finding elements in the DOM three;
-- GitPod provides me an enviroment where I've been working, also providing version control.
+- GitPod provides me an enviroment where I've been working, also providing version control;
 - FontAwesome to provide icons;
 - Google Fonts for that fancy font I'm using for every bit of text;
 - [W3C validator](https://validator.w3.org/) To validate HTML and CSS;